Beverly Crest Boulevard and Candlewyck Lane & Providence Road

 existing and future left turning traffic, reduce rear end crashes on Beverly

-Crest Blvd. during the morning peak, provide an improved pedestrian and bicycle
+Crest Boulevard during the morning peak, provide an improved pedestrian and bicycle

 and to reduce the number of angle crashes at the intersection.